AdrianMiozga/Franko/README.md

 Translate all strings to polish
 App logo
+Polyline should be smoothed out, without corners.
+Like in Strava
 Dialog in case user disabled location during activity recording
 Dialog in case of disabled network